AbhiK24/abhik24.github.io/_posts/2017-08-20-Books-I-have-read-till-date.md

 date: 2017-08-20
 ---

+Note: This is an incomplete list and I have mostly given up updating this.
+Please write to abhi.katte@gmail.com if you would like to know what I am reading now.

 Gödel, Escher, Bach: An Eternal Golden Braid, also known as GEB, by Douglas Hofstadter.

 The World Is Flat: A Brief History of the Twenty-first Century, by Thomas L. Friedman.